 Prominent US forefathers like George Washington and Thomas Jefferson were two of the biggest investors in slavery and in the country’s flourishing hemp industry.
 Jefferson was even quoted saying, “Hemp is of first necessity to the wealth and protection of this country.”
 And indeed, hemp was a necessary tool during the first half of the 17th century as the first American colonies were being established.

-Hemp was Kentucky’s biggest cash crop during the 1800s.
-Kentucky’s rich soil and bountiful rainfall created the perfect environment to grow hemp in.
-Rows of luscious hemp resembled a gorgeous, rolling, green sea moving across the Kentucky landscape.
-Though the crops were bountiful and beautiful, harvesting and creating products from them was a very laborious task.
+Hemp was Kentucky’s biggest cash crop during the 1800’s.
+Kentucky’s rich soil and bountiful rainfall created the perfect environment to grow hemp.
+Rows of luscious hemp resembled a green sea rolling across the Kentucky landscape.
+The crop was bountiful and beautiful, but harvesting and creating products from them was a very laborious task.

-White farmers believed that African Americans were better equipped to handle the hard work that harvesting the hemp plant required.
-So under threat of violence and without a choice, African American men and women became experts at harvesting and creating material, like rope, sailcloth, and industrial bags from the plant.
+White farmers believed that African Americans were better equipped to handle the hard work that harvesting required.
+So under threat of violence and without a choice, African American men and women became experts at harvesting and creating materials—like rope, sailcloth, and industrial bags—from the hemp plant.

 In his book, A History Of The Hemp Industry in Kentucky, historian James F. Hopkins writes, “Without hemp, slavery might not have flourished in Kentucky, since other agricultural products of the state were not conducive to the extensive use of bondsmen.
 On the hemp farm and in the hemp factories the need for laborers was filled to a large extent by the use of Negro slaves, and it is a significant fact that the heaviest concentration of slavery was in the hemp producing area.”